Iacopo454/Iacopo-Recipes/README.md

 ## Introduction Milestone 3- Iacopo Recipes book
 I am building my recipe book website which will also contains user recipes, so the website will become a sharing recipe database website.
+The website has been created for educational purposes only, it does not intend to be used for commercial purposes.

 # Table of contents